timescale/docs/use-timescale/continuous-aggregates/about-continuous-aggregates.md

     clause does not matter.
 *   You must use an `INNER JOIN`, no other join type is supported.
 *   The `JOIN` conditions can only be equality conditions.
-*   The hypertable on the `JOIN` condition must be a hypertable, and not a continuous aggregate.
+*   You cannot use a continuous aggregate in the `JOIN` condition.
 Additionally, you can't use joins in hierarchical continuous aggregates.
 *   Changes to the hypertable are tracked, and are updated in the continuous aggregate when it is refreshed.
 Changes to the standard PostgreSQL table are not tracked.
 *   The `USING` clause is supported in joins for PostgreSQL&nbsp;13 or later.
 In PostgreSQL&nbsp;12 only joins with a condition in the `WHERE` clause or `JOIN` clause can be used.
+*   You can add conditions other than `JOIN` conditions to the query when you use an `ON/USING` clause.
+This allows you to specify the `JOIN` conditions, and then you can add other conditions to the `WHERE` clause.
+There are no restrictions on the number of conditions in the `WHERE` clause, but you can only add a single `EQUALITY` condition in the `ON/USING` clause.

 The `GROUP BY` clause must include a time bucket on the underlying time column, and all aggregates must be parallelizable.